adambard/learnxinyminutes-docs/forth.html.markdown

 \ Then we write 21 to age with the word `!`.
 21 age !

-\ Finally we can print our variable using the "read" word '@', which adds the value
+\ Finally we can print our variable using the "read" word '@', which adds the
-\ to the stack, or use a handy word called `?` that reads and prints it in one go. age @ . \ 12 ok age ?   \ 12 ok
+\ value to the stack, or use `?` that reads and prints it in one go. age @ . \ 12 ok age ?   \ 12 ok